otavioschwanck/cool-substitute.nvim/README.md

 6. Navigate without changing with Ctrl + j and Ctrl + k
 7. To change all occurrences, press `ga`

+# Some tips:

+- when using `gm`, try to avoid using e, de and ce.
+If some match has more letters in the word, it will be used.
+- g!m and g!M are awesome to change full words.

 You can press `<ESC>` at any point to cancel the substitution.

 # Example of usages